Standard Operating Procedure

 - Strategic Recommendations: Findings from tasks 2-5 are to be used to craft a series of strategic recommendations.

-- Plan Adoption: When possible, station area plans are to be adopted by local governments that maintain jurisdiction over the station area.
+- Plan Adoption by City: When possible, station area plans are to be adopted by local governments that maintain jurisdiction over the station area.

-- Is Station A Selected Development Site?: If a station included in a station area plan has not been identified by the TOD System Plan as a “high priority station”, an interim use is to be identified for the property that UTA controls.
+- Is Station A Selected Development Site?: If a station included in a station area plan has not been identified by the TOD System Analysis as a “high priority station”, an interim use is to be identified for the property that UTA controls.
 In doing so, property may be preserved for a later time, when a greater opportunity is present.
-If a station included in a station area plan has been identified by the TOD System Plan as a “high priority station”, UTA property will proceed to the Conceptual Planning and Procurement Process.
+If a station included in a station area plan has been identified by the TOD System Analysis as a “high priority station”, UTA property will proceed to the Conceptual Layout and Procurement Process.